Taking a personal moment - why I am thankful for comprehensive advance planning.

-Even End of Life Consultants and Doulas sometimes need to stop and remember to appreciate how much time and effort solid advance planning can save, especially when an unexpected diagnosis happens in our own family circle.
+Even end of life consultants, advance planners and doulas sometimes need to stop and remember to appreciate how much time and effort solid advance planning can save, especially when an unexpected diagnosis happens in our own family circle.
 This week I have been incredibly appreciative...

 *I need to move website platforms in order to do this, which does not affect you the reader, but has delayed my rollout of the education components while I transition the site at the back end.
 Your patience is appreciated.
 Thank you!